Step Test: Finding your exposure time

 For this example we're going to say that we estimate the exposure time to be about 13 minutes.
 But we'll test from 8-18 minutes, because we're not totally sure and want to make sure we find out!

-Take a screen, mark on the wood, on the side you'll have the transparency, a line every inch, lengthways.
+Take a screen, mark on the frame, on the side you'll have the transparency, (print side) a line every inch.
 You could use masking tape and mark the tape if you don't want to mark the screen.

 As we're testing from 8-18 minutes, on the screen, give each inch mark it's own unit of time, starting at 18 minutes, working down to 8 minutes.